-All in all, there are two main parameters to consider, the speed and the server performance.
+All in all, there are two main parameters to consider, speed and server performance.
 If your app runs a lot of simultaneous requests choose Node.js.
-Does your app deal with CPU intensive requests?
+Does your app deal with CPU-intensive requests?
 Go with Ruby on Rails.

-Whether you need further consultation or already made a choice regarding technology and need some help with development, inVerita will be more than happy to guide you through this process.
+Whether you need further consultation or already made a choice regarding technology and need some help with development, as a custom software development company, we will be more than happy to guide you through this process.